Kristen Elmore

 Dr. Anthony Burrow is the Ferris Family Associate Professor of Life Course Studies in the Department of Psychology and Director of the Bronfenbrenner Center for Translational Research.
 He is also the Associate Dean of Outreach and Extension at Cornell Human Ecology and serves as the Provost’s Fellow for Public Engagement.
 Dr. Burrow directs the Purpose and Identity Processes Laboratory, which researches the correlation between a sense of purpose and youth development and resilience, and how racial identification influences one’s lens of viewing and adjusting to life experiences.
 Dr. Burrow served as the inaugural Director of PRYDE until 2025.

-Senior PRYDE Scholars: Class of 2026
+Senior PRYDE Scholars: Class of 2027

 Isabela Gonzalez

-Isabela Gonzalez is a junior studying Human Development who is interested in developmental psychopathology, particularly how social environments and biological changes in adolescence influence mental health.
+Isabela Gonzalez is a senior studying Human Development who is interested in developmental psychopathology, particularly how social environments and biological changes in adolescence influence mental health.
 As a PRYDE Scholar, she works with Dr. Jane Mendle in the Adolescent Transitions Lab, which investigates how puberty and social contexts shape adolescent development and mental health.
 She aims to translate these insights into real-world applications in schools and community programs.
 Isabela plans to pursue a master’s degree in social work and counseling to develop interventions that foster mental health, empowerment, and purpose among adolescents.
 In her free time, she enjoys practicing yoga and teaching community classes as a certified instructor.

 MOLLY HEINZELMAN

-Molly Heinzelman is a junior majoring in Human Development with a minor in health policy.
+Molly Heinzelman is a senior majoring in Human Development with a minor in health policy.
 As a PRYDE scholar, she works alongside Dr. Gary Evans, researching what children understand about climate change and their emotional reactions to it.
 She is particularly interested in exploring how various factors influence mental health and in developing strategies to mitigate their impact, enabling individuals to live more fulfilling lives.
 After graduation she hopes to go to graduate school to pursue a career as a psychologist.

 Thomas Lee